taranarmo/ozi-dashboard/README.md

     docker compose up -d
     ```

-    This will start the `postgres` and `etl` services.
+    This will start the `ozi-postgres` and `ozi-etl` services.

 3.  **Running Redash (Optional):**

-    You need to create the database tables for initial run:
+    To run the Redash services, you first need to create the database tables.
+Run the following command:

     ```sh
     docker compose run --rm redash-server create_db
     ```

-    To run the Redash services, use the `redash` profile:
+    Then, to start the Redash services, use the `redash` profile:

     ```sh
     docker compose --profile redash up -d